9 Heteroskedasticity

 • Wooldridge (2019), Ch.
 8

-One of the key assumptions underlying OLS is that the variance of the error term is constant across all values of the explanatory variables.
-When this assumption fails, we have heteroskedasticity—and while our coefficient estimates remain unbiased, our standard errors become unreliable.
-This chapter explores what heteroskedasticity is, why it matters, and how to fix it.
+One of the Gauss-Markov assumptions is that the variance of the error term is constant across all values of the explanatory variables.
+When this assumption fails, we have heteroskedasticity.
+Our coefficient estimates remain unbiased, but our standard errors become unreliable—and unreliable standard errors mean unreliable inference.

 Recall the Gauss-Markov assumptions that make OLS the Best Linear Unbiased Estimator (BLUE).
 The fifth assumption is homoskedasticity: